valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

 The following features were added:

+* **New plugin action to set the zaak status**

+  The Zaken Api plugin has a new plugin action to set the zaak status.

-* **New feature1**
+* **New plugin action to create a 'Zaakresultaat'**

-  Description of the new feature goes here.
-  Also link to the page that explains the feature in greater detail.
+  The Zaken Api plugin has a new plugin action to create a 'Zaakresultaat'.

 * **New feature2**